The Colors of Ices: Measuring ice column density through photometry: JWST Filters with Ice

 Methyl-bearing species are known to absorb this range. \citet{Slavicinska2025} show that \methanol ice affects this band (their Figure B5). \citet{An2017} showed that at least one massive young stellar object (MYSO) in the Galactic Center has prominent \methanol absorption.
 In Appendix \ref{sec:moreabsorptionplots}, we show the opacity curves of a few mixtures of \water and \methanol that prominently absorb this band.

-More generally, vibrational modes in aliphatic CH bonds affect this band.
+More generally, vibrational modes in aliphatic C-H bonds affect this band, but they have been ruled out as a significant absorber in local dense clouds.
 Many ISO spectra show a broad `wing' feature at 3.2-3.8 \um that would also explain the F356W absorption \citep{Gibb2004}.
-The absorption in F356W may be caused by the aliphatic CH stretching feature at about 3.4 \um \citep{Gunay2018,Gunay2020,Gunay2025}. \citet{Jang2022} showed that absorption in this band is likely a mix of the CH stretches and \methanol and that separating their contributions is difficult.
-We expect that the ice molecules should dominate over the stretching modes deeper into the cloud.
+The absorption in F356W may be caused by the aliphatic C-H stretching feature at about 3.4 \um \citep{Gunay2018,Gunay2020,Gunay2025}. \citet{Jang2022} showed that absorption in this band is likely a mix of the C-H stretches and \methanol and that separating their contributions is difficult.
+However, \citet{Dartois2024} showed that the aliphatic C-H stretching mode is limited to be a small fraction ($<1/3$ in their specific case) of the total absorption at 3.4 \um in the Chamaeleon I cloud, suggesting that this is not an important absorber toward the GC clouds.

-The spectra in Figure \ref{fig:sample_spectra_medbands} show minimal absorption in F356W.
+The spectra in Figure \ref{fig:opacities_on_widebands} show minimal absorption in F356W.
 The HOPS YSO does not show any clear absorption, but that is in part because the continuum level is difficult to identify.
-The background star shows a long line wing feature extending from 3.2-3.8 \um, and this feature has been attributed both to \methanol and aliphatic grain CH groups \citep[e.g.,][]{Gibb2004}.
+The background star shows a long line wing feature extending from 3.2-3.8 \um, but this feature is weaker than in NIR38 from \citet{McClure2023} \& \citet{Dartois2024}.
 In both cases, the absorption is much weaker than the extremes observed in the Brick --- we will revisit this in \S \ref{sec:f356wf444w}.